HIT-CNC/CNC-Handson-201/try-operator/README.md

 [Operator Hub](https://operatorhub.io/) is the central place where you can find many of these operators.

+This time, we will try to use mattermost operator to make it easy to install mattermost application; the Slack open source clone.

 ## 1. Login to the bastion server

 Using your terminal emulator such as WSL, putty or ConEmu, login to the server.